No woman, no cry in Biddeford

 Critics of the Republican Party often say the GOP is the party of old, white men: a diminishing demographic in a nation with increasing diversity.

-Although I am hesitant to generalize the Republican Party, I can say with confidence that the Biddeford City Council is more white than the Academy Awards or the snow that is piled six-feet high in my front yard.
+Although I am hesitant to generalize the Republican Party, I can say with confidence that the Biddeford City Council is whiter than the Academy Awards or the snow that is piled six-feet high in my front yard.

 Furthermore, the council is completely dominated by testosterone-driven men.